oopsmonk/documentation/getting-started/1.0/networks/devnet.md

 ## Minimum weight magnitude

-Transactions on the Devnet must use a minimum weight magnitude (MWM) of at least 9 to be valid.
+Transactions in the Devnet must use a minimum weight magnitude (MWM) of at least 9 to be valid.

 ## Consensus rules

-Nodes on the Devnet use a Coordinator that is run by the IOTA Foundation with the following address:
+Nodes in the Devnet use a Coordinator that is run by the IOTA Foundation with the following address:

 ```
 GYISMBVRKSCEXXTUPBWTIHRCZIKIRPDYAHAYKMNTPZSCSDNADDWAEUNHKUERZCTVAYJCNFXGTNUH9OGTW